astropy/astropy/docs/nddata/index.rst

     >>> cosmic_ray_value = 0.997
     >>> data[100, 300:310] = cosmic_ray_value

-This image has a large "galaxy" in the lower left and the cosmic ray is the horizontal line in the lower middle of the image:
+This image has a large "galaxy" in the lower left and the "cosmic ray" is the horizontal line in the lower middle of the image:

 .. doctest-skip::